Don 2: Soundtrack

 The soundtrack was composed by Shankar–Ehsaan–Loy, with lyrics penned by Javed Akhtar.
 The album contains nine compositions: four original songs, two instrumentals, a dialogue snippet, and two remix out of four original songs.
 The vocals were performed by Vishal Dadlani, Anusha Mani, Usha Uthup, Shankar Mahadevan, Sunitha Sarathy, KK and Caralisa Monteiro.
 It was released on 16 November 2011 by T-Series.

-The soundtrack received mixed reviews from critics.
-Jaspreet Pandohar called it "safe" and a "disappointment".
-Joginder Tuteja gave a rating of three out of five, terming it a mixed bag and wrote "There isn't anything which comes across as memorable enough to be played a few months down the line, leave aside a few years.
-Eventually what you get is a soundtrack that would go along with the narrative and acts as a good situational ingredient but that's about it."

-Koimoi also gave three out of five writing that album fall short of expectations.
-Sukanya Verma of Rediff.com gave the album a rating of two out of five calling it "safe and self-conscious" and wrote "Don 2's music could fare much better if the composers Shankar-Ehsaan-Loy had tried to step out of the prequel's shadow."